without Internet Explorer,

 in 1280 x 960 resolution

-While “Gates to Purgatory” finely captures the spirit of raw, unabashedly proud and aggressive heavy metal, “Branded and Exiled” demonstrates a notable shift towards more serious, musically adept compositions.
+While “Gates to Purgatory” finely captures the spirit of raw, unabashedly proud and aggressive heavy metal, “Branded and Exiled” demonstrates a noticeable shift towards more serious, musically adept compositions.
 Of course, the prominent speed metal character of some songs here can be traced back to the debut, and catchiness and basic song formats still prevail, but one can clearly discern that the riffs have been given a more vibrant edge, with more direction and distinctiveness to them.
-The opening title-track displays this subtle stylistic progression very well, with riff work that is melodic, punchy and more refined than that found on the rugged debut.
-Likewise, tracks “Gods of Iron” and “Realm of Shades” follow with some more of Running Wild’s trademark melodic speed metal mastery, which illustrate beyond any doubt that the foundations were laid here for subsequent works of grandeur, like “Port Royal” and “Blazon Stone”.
-This is certainly confirmed by “Mordor”, my favourite song on the album, as it’s the most definitive moment in terms of paving the way for the more prominent epic themes of later releases.
+The opening title-track displays this subtle stylistic progression very well, with riff work that is melodic, punchy and more refined than that found on the debut.
+Likewise, following tracks “Gods of Iron” and “Realm of Shades” also have a more fine-tuned feel to them – melodic heavy/speed metal mastery, which illustrates beyond any doubt that the foundations were laid here for subsequent works of grandeur, like “Port Royal” and “Blazon Stone”.
+This is certainly confirmed by the simply outstanding “Mordor”, my favourite song on the album, as it’s the most definitive moment in terms of paving the way for the more prominent epic themes of later releases (and, moreover, helps shatter the generic perception that only folk and black metal bands really know how to “do” Tolkien!).

-Like all their classic works, “Branded and Exiled” is a smooth-flowing album that varies relatively little from track to track.
+Like all of Running Wild’s classic works, “Branded and Exiled” is a smooth-flowing album that varies relatively little from track to track.
 There’s nothing remotely soft or resembling a ballad here, and Rolf’s main emphasis is definitely on the catchy riffs.
 Although the first half of the record is generally faster-paced and unrelenting, we do get more mid-paced material on the second half, as the rocking “Evil Spirit” contrasts quite sharply with the absolute speed metal ferociousness of “Fight the Oppression”.
-Both are great songs, and the latter really illustrates Rolf’s success at pumping up the Accept/Priest influence to a fresh level of heaviness, as does "Marching to Die".
-The only track I’m not entirely fond of is “Chains and Leather”, which is a slow, stompy anthem finishing off the album.
+Both are great songs, and the latter really illustrates Rolf’s success at pumping up the Accept/Priest influence to a fresh level of heaviness, while “Marching to Die” keeps things more in classic heavy metal territory.
+The only track I’m not entirely fond of is “Chains and Leather”, which is a stompy anthem finishing off the album.
 While I don’t mind the idea of it, it’s just kind of boring and lacking the energy of the rest of the tracks.
 Another speed metal number would have been more fitting to close the record, as there’s just too much momentum built up throughout to end on such a restrained note.
 Not crap by any means, but not my idea of a killer album closer, either.

-To be honest, I’d probably say that I enjoy “Branded and Exiled” more than the next record, “Under Jolly Roger”.
+To be honest, I’d probably say that I enjoy “Branded and Exiled” more than the next record, “Under Jolly Roger” (where pirates first appear on the horizon).
 While they’re practically indistinguishable on a purely stylistic basis, I feel that “Branded and Exiled” has more interesting songwriting.
-At any rate, it’s entirely a matter of subjectivity in determining which is the better album, but I’d be surprised if the majority of listeners were adamantly convinced of “Under Jolly Roger” being of superior quality.
+Obviously, it’s wholly a matter of subjectivity in determining which is the better album, but I’d be surprised if the majority of listeners were adamantly convinced of “Under Jolly Roger” being of superior quality.
 Sure, “Chains and Leather” is pretty flat, but track for track, “Branded and Exiled” generally hits harder than its successor.
 I think it’s at least equal to “Under Jolly Roger”, and songs like the title track, “Mordor” and “Fight the Oppression” are some of the best Running Wild songs I’ve heard, period.
-Furthermore, the musicianship on “Branded and Exiled” is easily up to par with that of later albums, featuring plenty of great solos, memorable riffs, and solid, classic metal drum work, with a vocal performance from Rolf that is evidently a step up from the debut (and basically indistinguishable from his vocals on albums from this point onwards).
-The production is also a lot cleaner than on “Gates to Purgatory”, allowing the instruments to come through much more definitively (particularly the rhythm section).
+Furthermore, the musicianship on “Branded and Exiled” certainly isn't far below that of later albums, featuring plenty of great solos, memorable riffs, and solid, classic metal drum work, with a vocal performance from Rolf that is evidently a step up from the debut (he’d get cleaner later on – but Rolf always sounds like Rolf).
+The production is also more precise than on “Gates to Purgatory”, allowing the instruments to come through much more definitively, particularly the rhythm section.

 To conclude, “Branded and Exiled” is NECESSARY listening for any Running Wild fan – new or old.
-I’m not inclined to suggest this is quite up there with more fully developed later works, like the masterpiece “Death or Glory”, but of the first three albums from Rolf and crew, this is probably the best.
-Indeed, the primary significance of “Branded and Exiled” is that this is where the early foundations of the classic Running Wild sound were laid, seeing the band’s first true immersion into intricately melodic heavy/speed metal.
-It offers a fine cleanup of the gritty speed metal from “Gates to Purgatory”, producing a more comfortable, confident character from which subsequent albums are closely derived.
-Indeed, if you’ve only heard works like “Port Royal” and those later, a good listen to “Branded and Exiled” will quickly prove that Running Wild have been excelling at their craft since their earliest days.
-For that reason, I suggest this as a good place for new fans of Running Wild to start; it only gets better from here, and what’s here is already pretty damn fine.
+I’m not inclined to suggest this is quite up there with far more fully developed later works, like the masterpiece “Death or Glory”, but of the first three albums from Rolf and crew, this is probably the best.
+Indeed, the real significance of “Branded and Exiled” is that this is where the early foundations of the classic Running Wild sound were laid, seeing the band transition towards more intricately melodic heavy/speed metal.
+It offers a fine little cleanup of the grittier metal heard on “Gates to Purgatory”, producing a more comfortable, confident character from which subsequent albums are closely derived.
+Indeed, if you’ve only heard later works like “Port Royal”, a good listen to “Branded and Exiled” will quickly prove that Running Wild have actually been excelling at their craft since their earliest days.
+For that reason, I recommend this as a good place to start for new fans of Running Wild; it only gets better from here, and what’s here is already pretty damn fine.

 Branded and Exiled was my introduction to Running Wild, having purchased it in an old hole-in-the-wall record store in my hometown long ago.
 This was on vinyl; I had the full sleeve notes and everything to read as I listened, a young teen marveling at this new phenomenon called heavy metal -- delighting in the shocked and horrified expressions on my parents' faces and living for the power onslaught coming from my speakers.
 I wanted it all, every last bit.
 Here was some unheard-of group from Germany -- the reference to Judas Priest in their title did not escape me -- and I wanted to hear what they could do.
 A few bucks later, I was checking out what was, in the final analysis, to be an album that launched a legendary band in its own right.